aatuh/recsys/docs/rules_runbook.md

   - Hit `/v1/admin/recommendation/presets` if you need the curated `mmr_lambda`
     presets for a surface.
-  - Run `make scenario-suite` (or `python analysis/scripts/run_scenarios.py`) pointing at the target environment to revalidate S1–S10.
+  - Run `make scenario-suite` (or `python analysis/scripts/run_scenarios.py`) pointing at the target environment to revalidate the full scenario suite.

 - **When something looks wrong**
   1. Check `policy_rule_zero_effect` warnings for the surface/namespace in